Security Collections

 Entering the Query

-The accessible data for each collection is determined by a query.
-Use Boolean syntax to properly write the query that contains all necessary terms.
+Write a query to determine what data is accessible to the users.
+Use Boolean syntax to write the query that contains all necessary terms.
 IMAT suggests first writing and running the query in the single query builder to verify that you are getting the expected results and that the query is written correctly.
 After you are satisfied that it is correct, copy the query to Security Collections.

 Some common query examples are found below for set definitions and facilities.